 For me, beauty starts with skincare, especially in the Winter when your skin is dry, red and itchy.
 The foundation of any beauty routine is taking care of your skin and giving it the nutrients it requires, from what you eat to what you apply topically.
 Much of how your skin looks and feels has to do with the food you’re eating and how much water you’re drinking.
 Makeup is the finishing touch but truly no amount of makeup will achieve the right look if you don’t have a healthy skin foundation to begin with.

-Since my first pregnancy, I have been motivated to transition to a simple and clean skincare routine.
+Since my first pregnancy, I have been motivated to transition to a simple skincare routine.
 As I’m cleaning up my beauty routine, I’m learning to pay attention to the labels on my skincare just as we’re taught to read labels on food products.
 My husband and I have also gradually been replacing household products with alternatives, for example dishwashing liquid and laundry detergent.

 Many will argue that the amount of toxins conventional products contain is minimal and “the dose makes the poison.”
 I think that is true to an extent.
 The presence of chemicals does not mean the product is harmful.
 However, we use so many topical products on our bodies throughout our lives and on a frequent basis.
 Lotions, creams, serums and anything else you choose to put on your skin may seem insignificant but could make a difference over time.